nazartm/terraform-modules/README.md

-# terraform-modules
+# Terraform modules

-Generic terraform modules
+Generic terraform modules that I've used as a basis for different projects.